Thomas Shaw (World War I veteran)

-Thomas Shaw (June 1899 – 2 March 2002) was the last known Irish World War I British Army veteran.
-He served in the Royal Irish Rifles after joining up in 1916 and fought in battles such as Passchendaele.
+Thomas Shaw (1 June 1899 – 2 March 2002) was the last surviving Irish veteran of World War I. He served in the Royal Irish Rifles regiment of the British Army after joining up in 1916 and fought in battles such as Passchendaele.

 Biography

-Shaw was born in Belfast, Ireland (now Northern Ireland), in June 1899.
+Shaw was born in Belfast, Ireland, in June 1899.
 He first enlisted as a rifleman at 15 in 1914 and went into battle, but was sent home after his brother, a military policeman, met him by chance while in France.
 In 1916 he joined the 16th battalion of the Royal Irish Rifles and fought in battles such as Messines and Passchendaele.
 He stayed in Germany as part of the Army of Occupation for six months after the war ended and returned home in April 1919.